Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Tiritiri Matangi Island is a wildlife sanctuary and one of New Zealand's most important and exciting conservation projects.
 A hundred and twenty years of farming had seen this 220-hectare island stripped of almost all its native bush but between 1984 and 1994, volunteers planted between 250,000 and 300,000 trees.
 The Island is now sixty percent forested with the remaining forty percent left as grassland for species preferring open habitat.
 Visitors can access the island by a regular ferry service, which leaves from Auckland and Gulf Harbour.
 When on the island, visitors can enjoy a guided walk, explore the beaches or simply admire the natural beauty of the place.

 Auckland has an oceanic climate, with warm, humid summers and mild, damp winters.
 The city experiences plenty of rain throughout the year, but predominantly in winter; the summer months are the driest.
 In summer, between December and February, temperatures average between 57°F (14°C) and 74°F (23°C); and in winter, between June and August, temperatures average between 44°F (7°C) and 59°F (15°C).
-The weather can be very changeable in Auckland year-round, with tropical cyclones and cold fronts causing occasional extreme conditions like hailstorms.
+The weather can be very changeable in Auckland year-round, with tropical cyclones and cold fronts causing occasional extreme conditions such as hailstorms.

 Auckland has a diverse and full-flavoured variety of eating establishments.
 From Indian to Japanese, and Turkish to French, there is a veritable rainbow of cuisine available from which visitors can choose.